- Search The Registry

 November 1917 issue

 Toward the end of 1916, Randolph and Owen dropped out of college, joined the Socialist Party, and gave soapbox orations on street corners around Harlem.
-Their socialist and labor union propagandizing gained their celebrity in the area.
-When they walked into the office building at 486 Lenox Avenue, while looking for a meeting space for their Independent Political Council, they were recognized by William White, President of the Headwaiters and Sidewaiters Society of Greater New York.
+Their socialist and labor union propagandizing gained them celebrity in the area.
+When they walked into the office building at 486 Lenox Avenue while looking for a meeting space for their Independent Political Council, they were recognized by William White, President of the Headwaiters and Sidewaiters Society of Greater New York.
 He suggested they move into his society's headquarters and edit a monthly magazine for waiters.
 From January until August 1917, Randolph and Owen published the Hotel Messenger.
 But their exposé of union corruption resulted in their immediate dismissal.

 They moved into an office next door at 513 Lenox Avenue.
 With the patronage of Randolph's wife Lucille, they launched The Messenger.
 The first issue cost 15 cents (its price would never change) and ran the mission statement written by Randolph and Owen.
-Declaring that "with us, economics and politics take precedence to music and art", the magazine's first two years were primarily devoted to advocating black labor unionism and socialism and denouncing the war and its effects on black Americans.
+Declaring that "with us, economics and politics take precedence to music and art," the magazine's first two years were primarily devoted to advocating black labor unionism and socialism and denouncing the war and its effects on black Americans.
 The magazine attacked President Woodrow Wilson's call to make "the world safe for democracy" when the black community was at risk in the U.S. Since the late 19th century, it had suffered a high rate of lynchings and violence in the South.